newjersey/navigator.business.nj.gov/content/src/fundings/technology-business-tax.md

   - professional-scientific-and-technical-services
   - other-services
 publishStageArchive: ""
----
+summaryDescriptionMd: >-
   The Net Operating Loss Program enables qualified, unprofitable New Jersey-based technology or biotechnology businesses to sell a percentage of their net operating losses (NOL) and unused research and development (R&D) tax credits to unrelated profitable businesses.
 ---

-### Eligibility
+## Eligibility

 - Technology or life sciences companies with up to 225 employees in the United States with an operating loss for at least the last 2 years